 My Labrador is always hungry

 People are often concerned because they worry that their dog is still hungry after eating his dinner.
-Here is an important truth.
-Most Labradors are always hungry.
+Here is an important truth:

 You cannot win this battle.
 These are greedy dogs and your Labrador will always want more food than you give him.
 No matter how much that may be.